cgihlstorf/AIAgents/Topic5RAG/README.md

 queries and overlap values.
 Some retrieved chunks/responses were better than others, though these responses were not concentrated in a single overlap value.
 For example, the chunks retrieved for query 1 with an overlap of 64 were not good but those retrieved for query 3 with an overlap of 64 were fairly decent, suggesting that the types of chunks found depend strongly on the query in addition to (or perhaps instead of) the overlap size.

+## Experiment 8

+I used the following queries for this experiment:

+- In what ways can AI systems benefit society?
+- What are the risks of AI systems built to detect human emotions?
+- What practices are developers of open-source AI models encouraged to follow?
+- What data privacy rights do people have with respect to AI?
+- What are the main goals of the EU AI Act?

+1. How does chunk size affect retrieval precision (relevant vs. irrelevant content)?

+2. How does it affect answer completeness?

+3. Is there a sweet spot for your corpus?

+4. Does optimal size depend on the type of question?